ExtReMLapin/GryMod/README.md

   Credits
 ======

-Lapin : All the coding and shits
+Lapin : Lua code, HUD materials and some others shitz

-Carl Mcgee : Working on GryEngine and models-map
+Carl Mcgee : Working on GryEngine models-map

-Vuthakral Darastrix : Ideas and his work on the materials
+Vuthakral Darastrix : Ideas and his work on the scar materials

 Dlaor : The original quick-menu